Ratched (TV series): Development

 On September 6, 2017, it was announced that Netflix had given the production a series order for two seasons.
 Netflix reportedly won a bidding war over Hulu and Apple who also were interested in developing the project.
 The series was created by Evan Romansky who also wrote the pilot.
 His script was eventually received by television producer Ryan Murphy, who then spent a year securing the rights to the Nurse Ratched character and the participation of the Saul Zaentz estate and Michael Douglas, who owned the screen rights to One Flew Over The Cuckoo's Nest.
 Murphy directed the pilot and executive produced alongside Douglas, Aleen Keshishian, Margaret Riley and Jacob Epstein.
 Production companies involved in the series included Fox 21 Television Studios, The Saul Zaentz Company, and Ryan Murphy Productions.
-Mac Quayle, who has frequently collaborated with Murphy, composed the series' score which heavily borrows from Bernard Herrmann's classic score.
+Mac Quayle, who has frequently collaborated with Murphy, composed the series's score.

 Casting

 Alongside the initial series order announcement, it was confirmed that Sarah Paulson had been cast in the lead role of Nurse Ratched.
 On December 11, 2018, it was reported that Finn Wittrock and Jon Jon Briones had joined the cast of the series.
 On January 14, 2019, it was announced that Charlie Carver, Judy Davis, Harriet Harris, Cynthia Nixon, Hunter Parrish, Amanda Plummer, Corey Stoll, and Sharon Stone had been cast in the series.
 In February 2019, it was reported that Rosanna Arquette, Vincent D'Onofrio, Don Cheadle, Alice Englert, Annie Starke, and Stan Van Winkle had been cast in recurring roles.
 On July 29, 2020, it was reported that Sophie Okonedo, Liz Femi, and Brandon Flynn were cast in recurring roles.